 - Create quality content for your audience that answers questions or presents an interesting perspective

-Citations are also an important part of the equation and these are any mention of your business online that typically include your NAP ( Name, Address, Phone Number ) Making sure your NAP info is consistent across major directories and data aggregators like Google My Business, Yellow Pages, and Factual are key to strengthening your local seo signals.
+Local citations are also an important part of the equation and these are any mention of your business online that typically include your NAP ( Name, Address, Phone Number ) Making sure your NAP info is consistent across major directories and data aggregators like Google My Business, Yellow Pages, and Factual are key to strengthening your local SEO signals.
 Inconsistent and inaccurate info can be confusing to search engines and detrimental to your rankings

 3. Local Schema

 schema.org provides a mark-up language that all the major search engines have adopted to better understand the context of what’s on your website so they can show the most relevant results to their users.

 Any opportunity you have to provide more context to search engines about your business and what you offer is an opportunity to rank higher and with only 30% of websites currently using Schema – it’s just one opportunity to gain an edge.

 Some types of semantic mark-up can also translate into rich snippets which help you stand out in the search results and deliver higher click-through rates to your site.
 One example is marking up reviews so that a star rating shows up for your business in search

 4. On-Page SEO

 With the rise of natural search language you’d think that older SEO staples like optimizing your page titles and descriptions might take a back seat but that’s just not the case.
 Not only is including your city and main keyword in your titles still a viable SEO strategy, the title/description combo are the headline and ad copy that will convince ( or not ) searchers to click-through to your page.
 If you don’t think writing compelling titles and descriptions are worth your time then I’d suggest you get comfortable with losing traffic to your competitors.